wildan-pratama/wildan-hyprland/README.md

-# Hyprland with 11 themes on Arch linux
+# Hyprland with beautifull themes on Arch linux

 **Wildan Pratama**